RuanAzevedo/node-cli-study/README.md

 ```

 The default message is set on the `DEFAULT_LANG` constant on the `index.js` file.

-This CLI save previous data on the `database.json` file.
+This CLI persists the previous data on the `database.json` file.